vmhirvinen/nhlHideScores/README.md

 nhlHideScores
 =============

-Chrome extension to hide OT / SO spoilers that show up in game selector sometimes even when scores are turned off
+Chrome extension to hide OT / SO spoilers in NHL Game Center that sometimes shows up in game selector even when scores are turned off

 <b>This version only supports NHL Game Center accessed from Viaplay http://viasat.neulion.com/viasat/gclplayer.jsp</b>